 - (a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 (the "Exchange Act"), 1 and Rule 19b-4 thereunder, 2 The NASDAQ Stock Market LLC ("Nasdaq" or "Exchange") is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to list and trade the common shares of beneficial interest of the Guggenheim Limited Duration ETF (the "Fund"), a series of Claymore Exchange-Traded Fund Trust (the "Trust"), under Nasdaq Rule 5735 ("Rule 5735").
 The common shares of beneficial interest of the Fund are referred to herein as the "Shares."
+This Amendment No. 1 supersedes the original filing in its entirety.

 - (b) Not applicable.

 - (c) Not applicable.